cody-reynolds/express-REST-API/README.md

 \
 After installing the project's dependencies with `npm install`, you can start it up with `npm start`.
 The application will run on localhost:5000.

+There is also a Postman collection included that will enable to you to perform a set of test requests.

 At any point, if you need to reset the database data for testing purposes, you can do so by running `npm run seed` in the terminal.